sickcodes/Docker-OSX/README.md

     -e OSX_COMMANDS='ioreg -l | grep IOPlatformSerialNumber' \
     sickcodes/docker-osx:auto
 ```

+# This example generates a specific set of serial numbers at runtime

 ```bash
 # run the same as above 17gb auto image, with SSH, with nopicker, and save the bootdisk for later.